kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 ## Knative channel naming convention
  The Knative channel naming follows this pattern: `{event-source-id}-{event-type}-{event-type-version}`.
 In order to avoid naming conflicts, the following rules are considered when creating the channel name:
  1. If the event component's name already contains a hyphen, a second hyphen is added.
 For example, `external-application` becomes `external--application`.
- 2. If the event component's name contains a period, the period is replaced with `-dot-`.
+ 2. If the event component's name already contains a period, the period is replaced with `-dot-`.
 For example, `order.created` becomes `order-dot-created`.

 The table includes sample channel names created according to the naming pattern: